lawik/notes/Blog - Challenges of Local First LLMs.md

 Essentially this is the revival of the shared library.
 Assuming people do want LLM-sized models doing things on their phones it will quickly become unpleasant that every app ships their own Llama or Mistral.
 This might be resolved if Apple (and Google on Android) exposes their own on-device models that cover the desirable use-cases.
 We will find out.

-I haven't gotten into it but I want to try some [TensorFlow Lite/TFLite](TODO: link) models of various types as that seems well suited for phone-level devices.
+I haven't gotten into it but I want to try some [TensorFlow Lite/TFLite](https://www.tensorflow.org/lite) models of various types as that seems well suited for phone-level devices.
 I just recently ran into [this library for React Native](https://github.com/mrousavy/react-native-fast-tflite).
 Like any React Native library I assume it will be torture to get going but has the potential to solve all my problems.
+Qualcomm recently released 80-or-so edge/mobile-friendly model variants [on HuggingFace](https://huggingface.co/qualcomm) so that's a good place to look if you want some TFLite to toy with.

+The work on this is paused for the foreseeable future but high on my list was to try more things with vector embeddings.
+Those seem perfectly feasible to generate on a phone.
+The [TFLite version of OpenAI CLIP](https://huggingface.co/qualcomm/OpenAI-Clip) is 304MB.

+I think there are many things that can be done and if you have some pain-tolerance you can already run a local model.
+It is kind of fun and a good challenge to get real use out of them.
+I certainly like the idea of not relying on cloud to achieve these things.

+Now one reason to pause this is that the Electric SQL folks have already made [some good progress](https://electric-sql.com/blog/2024/02/05/local-first-ai-with-tauri-postgres-pgvector-llama) with other parts of local-first ML/AI experiments.
+Postgres, pg_vector, Tauri and Llama2.
+Who needs React Native, really?
+They also shortly after launched a very exciting collab with the Neon Postgres folks: [pglite](https://github.com/electric-sql/pglite)

+You might have seen pglite if you frequent Hacker News and such.
+This would take the pg_vector opportunities further.
+An embeddable Postgres, eh?
+Not bad :)

+There is a repo from my experiments on my github if you go digging, it may be incomplete and not build.
+It may have junk in it.
+It is not a place of honor.
+Overall I think I explored some good stuff but most paths definitely hit a "oof, this is too rough" end.
+Trying to get SQLite with VSS was hairy.
+Trying to get Shortcuts working of all things proved incredibly frustrating.
+Realizing Transformers.js is missing stuff to make it work on React Native.

+Overall, if you want to get into this.
+I think I'd recommend doing it from Swift/Kotlin.
+The natives will save you from one layer of fragile indirection while you explore the bleeding edge.